epwalsh/obsidian.nvim/README.md

 - If you want completion and search features (recommended) you'll also need [ripgrep](https://github.com/BurntSushi/ripgrep) to be installed and on your `$PATH`.
 See [ripgrep#installation](https://github.com/BurntSushi/ripgrep) for install options.

-Search functionality via the `:ObsidianSearch` command also requires either [fzf.vim](https://github.com/junegunn/fzf.vim) or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
+Search functionality via the `:ObsidianSearch` and `:ObsidianQuickSwitch` command also requires either [fzf.vim](https://github.com/junegunn/fzf.vim) or [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).

 ### Install